FECstudios/pulse-X/README.md

 ---
 # Technical Overview

 Pulse-X is powered by an ESP32-S3-WROOM-1.
 The ESP32 handles the web interface, audio streaming, and the OLED display at the same time.
-Audio is sent over I2S to a PCM5102A DAC, which provides much better sound quality than the built-in DAC found on many microcontrollers.
+Audio is sent over I2S to a PCM5102A DAC OR with VHM-314, which provides much better sound quality than the built-in DAC found on many microcontrollers.

 ## Features

 - Creates its own Wi-Fi access point, allowing devices to connect directly to the speaker without an internet connection.
 - Uses a PCM5102A I2S DAC for clean digital audio output.
+- Uses a VHM-314 instead of built in bluetooth for smoother audio.
 - 128×64 OLED display showing the current mode, volume level, playback status, and scrolling track names.
 - Six physical buttons for volume control, play/pause, previous track, next track, and mode switching.
 - Powered by a 3-cell Li-ion battery pack with a 3S BMS for battery protection and a buck converter to provide power to the components.
+- Bluetooth, wi-fi AND sd card connectivity.
+- On/Off and connection sounds

 ---